alexbaucom17/baucomrobotics-site2/_posts/2021-07-25-DominoRobotDesignJourney.md

 ![](/assets/DominoRobot/DesignJourney/MakerFaire.jpg)
 _Me at Maker Faire 2019 attending Mark Rober’s talk._

 During this talk, someone asked Mark a question about one project he had always wanted to do but had never been able to.
-He said he had a vision for a robot that would set up ton dominos in a gymnasium overnight and that he had tried some small prototypes, but hadn’t had any luck.
+He said he had a vision for a robot that would set up ton dominoes in a gymnasium overnight and that he had tried some small prototypes, but hadn’t had any luck.
 He then said that if anyone in the audience knew how to do something like that, to get in touch with him.
 I knew a fair bit about robotics, so I sent him an email saying I could help with the project but didn’t expect I would ever hear back from him.

 He emailed back less than two hours later.